Springfield Hospital redevelopment - frequently asked questions

 - World class mental health inpatient facilities to provide the best care for our patients

 - 839 brand new homes for local families in Tooting

 - A 32-acre public park: providing outdoor space including a gym and play areas for our local community

 - Community shops and a café for local residents

 - Extensive community healthcare where people are treated closer to their families and home

 - Land to be made available for a new school

 - More than £5million for improvements to local transport

 What will the impact be on the hospital during the redevelopment?

 We want to be a good neighbour and will keep disruption to a minimum.
-As part of our outline planning permission, there are a number of conditions and obligations we will stick to, including submitting a Construction Management Plan.
+As part of our approved detailed planning permission there are a number of conditions and obligations that STEP are obliged to deliver, all detailed within our approved Construction Management Plan.
 This plan states that the majority of construction traffic for the Springfield project would come to the site via the Burntwood Lane entrance.